Theodore (Ted) J. Dowd II

 Before proceeding, please note: If you are not a current client of Perkins Coie, please do not include any information in this e-mail that you or someone else considers to be of a confidential or secret nature.
 Perkins Coie has no duty to keep confidential any of the information you provide.
 Neither the transmission nor receipt of your information is considered a request for legal advice, securing or retaining a lawyer.
 An attorney-client relationship with Perkins Coie or any lawyer at Perkins Coie is not established until and unless Perkins Coie agrees to such a relationship as memorialized in a separate writing.

-Ted brings a breadth of experience in banking regulation, policy, legislation, and litigation, which he honed throughout his federal agency career.
+Ted advises clients on banking regulation, policy, legislation, and enforcement, drawing on his federal agency career.

-His work with the legal department of the Office of the Comptroller of the Currency (OCC), which included serving as acting senior deputy comptroller and chief counsel, allowed Ted to develop skills spanning the financial sector.
-He oversaw the agency’s legal and licensing activities and managed legal strategy in some of the most high-profile and complex regulatory matters shaping the federal banking system.
-Informed by this experience, he can help clients make sense of the complicated regulatory regimes that govern their businesses.
+Ted’s work with the legal department of the Office of the Comptroller of the Currency, which included serving as acting senior deputy comptroller and chief counsel, allowed him to develop skills spanning the financial sector.
+He oversaw the agency’s legal and licensing activities and managed legal strategy in some high-profile and complex regulatory matters that shaped the federal banking system.
+Informed by this experience, Ted helps clients make sense of the complex regulatory regimes that govern their businesses.

 Education & Credentials